-Employee benefit expenses mainly consisted of wages and salaries, discretionary bonus, pension costs and other benefits to the Directors and the staff.
-The Group's employee benefit expenses slightly increased by approximately 1.4% for the year ended 31 March 2022 as compared with those for the year ended 31 March 2021.
-The Group always values the contribution of its professional and management teams and has distributed bonus during the year ended 31 March 2022 to retain high-caliber individuals for continuous contribution to the Group.
+Employee benefit expenses mainly consisted of wages and salaries, discretionary bonus, pension costs and other benefits to staff and Directors.
+The Group's employee benefit expenses decreased by approximately 16.1% for the year ended 31 March 2023 as compared with those for the year ended 31 March 2022, which was mainly attributable to the Disposal of Subsidiaries.
+The Group always values the contribution of its professional and management teams and has distributed bonus during the year ended 31 March 2023 to retain high-caliber individuals for continuous contribution to the Group.